-ReadWriteWeb’s David Copeland addressed an interesting question last week: How Big Tech Companies Keep Quiet on Big News.
+ReadWriteWeb’s David Copeland addressed an interesting question last week in a piece titled How Big Tech Companies Keep Quiet on Big News.
 “Some big companies are incredibly forthcoming in the PR strategies, and some startups try hard to fly under the radar,” he wrote.

 And that caused me to think of a different question: do start-ups benefit by going on the attack and criticizing competitors?

 I’ve seen this so many times over my career (having spent a majority of it working with start-ups) and yet finding examples of where this worked are few and far between.
-Usually such calls are punctuated with a rally cry like, “power to the people,” or something along those lines.
+Usually, such calls are punctuated with a rallying cry like, “Power to the people,” or something along those lines.

-Every time I see one of these attacks take place, it reminds me of the clown fish (pictured nearby).
-These fish have a unique and mutually beneficial relationship with the anemone that serve as their homes.
-The stick of the anemone’s testicles protects the clown fish from predators, while the clown fish, though docile looking and small are very territorial and aggressive.
-They have no qualms about attacking a scuba diver, exponentially larger, that draws to close for comfort.
+Every time I see one of these attacks take place, it reminds me of the clownfish.
+These fish have a unique and mutually beneficial relationship with the anemone that serves as their home.
+The stick of the anemone’s testicles protects the clownfish from predators, while the clownfish, though docile looking and small are very territorial and aggressive.

 If you enjoyed this post, you might also like: